jorian82/AngularAntdRecipes/src/docs/07 Forms.md

 On the init method we'll initialize the form to make sure we define the form before render the html.
 The elements are just key-value pairs that we define as follow:

 ```
+export class FormComponent implements OnInit {
+  ...
+  signUpForm: FormGroup
+  ...

+  ngOnInit() {
+    this.signUpForm = new FormGroup({
+      'username': new FormGroup(null),
+      'email': new FormGroup(null),
+      'gender': new FormGroup('male');
+    })
+  }
+}
 ```

+Still we require the html form be present in the html to link the object from the script and then add the proper validators and other functionality to the form.

 # Form validators